davidnsousa/nodelv/README.md

 # Node.js logger an viewer

-Node.js application to log and  view real-time data.
-It logs JSON data to `public/json_log`, which is automatically created if it doesn't exist.
+Node.js application to log and view real-time data on a local or remote server.
+The app logs JSON data to `public/json_log`, which is automatically created if it doesn't exist.

 Useful for citizen science projects (or other purposes) that require sensor data logging for monitoring real-time measures of temperature, humidity, air quality, etc.